leemunroe/motherplate/README.md

 A bare bones index.html template.

 ## CSS
-* `lib/normalize` This is Normalize, a CSS reset.
-* `lib/icons` This is Font Awesome's CSS stylesheet.
-Plug and play icons.
 * `base/config` Put all your variables in here e.g. colors, padding, border radius - this helps with consistency across your project.
 * `base/grid` A basic responsive grid system with 12 columns.
 * `base/ie` Any styles that you need to add in order for Internet Explorer to work.